 - Claiming their prescriptions were lost or stolen (so they can get more doses close together)

 As the OUD deepens, people may lose their jobs, relationships and financial health due to their Suboxone misuse.
-They may not understand that treatment is both available and effective.
-Talking to treatment providers could help them work toward a lasting sobriety.

 How Is Suboxone Addiction Treated?